tylerjromeo/nolandel-notes/session20/outline.md

 # choice

-Dense canopy of the forest.
-The trees have broad leaves and are a pale green.
+Dense canopy of the forest in the center of "The Long Waste" The trees have broad leaves and are a pale green.
 It doesn't look as lush as you remember it.

 large, rectabgle patterns on the ground to the east of the forest.
 Someone has set up farmland, which is not something you remember.